pordonj/shadowlands-dungeon-copypaste/de=other-side.md

 `Keep jumping when you have Shimmerdust debuff or you will fall asleep.`

 ### Boss
 `Boss leaves aoe "traps" on the ground that throw you in the air.
 If the boss gives you the bomb, go into a trap 2s before you explode.
-When the boss does his big bomb, EVERYONE goes in a trap 2s before it goes off.`
+When the boss does his big bomb, EVERYONE goes in a trap 2s before it goes off.
+Also dodge beams!`

 ## Mueh'zala
 1: `Big boss phase is all about surviving while DPSing.
 Dodge the slam dance: green hits front, left arm hits left, right arm hits right.
 When DOT is finished or dispelled, you drop an AoE.
 Try not to drop near middle.`